fan87/Litatom-Reversing-Project/readme.md

 bother to remove function names from the native library, or even remove source file name from compiled Kotlin classes.

-I have no mean to say that Construct Tech is bad, because compare to 90% of apps on the market, it's secure enough, but there are definitely room for improvement.
+I have no mean to say that Construct Tech is bad, because compare to 90% of the apps on the market, it's secure enough, but there are definitely room for improvement.

 <br>